ePages-de/epages-devportal/_posts/2021/2021-06-24-finding-our-go-to-video-conferencing-platform.md

 For the other platforms mentioned in this blog post, you'll only need an internet connection.
 Especially at the beginning, we also had some problems with interruptions and slowly running meetings.
 Fortunately, we were able to solve most of these problems but some of them persist.
-Especially for teams working outside of Germany, there are still some issues with the video quality and availability.
+Especially for teams working outside of Germany, there are still some issues like audio and video interruptions.
 The only solution we've figured out is that the conference room is created by a person located in Germany.
 As that's not ideal, we were encouraged to seek different options.
 However, for a lot of teams at ePages BBB is still the go-to platform.